dotnet/EntityFramework.Docs/entity-framework/core/get-started/aspnetcore/existing-db.md

 To use EF Core, install the package for the database provider(s) you want to target.
 This walkthrough uses SQL Server.
 For a list of available providers see [Database Providers](../../providers/index.md).

 * **Tools > NuGet Package Manager > Package Manager Console**

 * Run `Install-Package Microsoft.EntityFrameworkCore.SqlServer`

 We will be using some Entity Framework Tools to create a model from the database.
-So we will install the tools package as well.
+So we will install the tools package as well:

 * Run `Install-Package Microsoft.EntityFrameworkCore.Tools`

+We will be using some ASP.NET Core Scaffolding tools to create controllers and views later on.
+So we will install this design package as well:

-* Run `Install-Package Microsoft.EntityFrameworkCore.SqlServer.Design`
+* Run `Install-Package Microsoft.VisualStudio.Web.CodeGeneration.Design`

 ## Reverse engineer your model